 Radios and accessories designed to operate in hazardous and potentially explosive environments are essential for those managing workers in industrial manufacturing environments, employers operating oil or gas companies, and other plants comprised of possible safety hazards.
-Standards and certifications very by geographical region and type of environment.
+Standards and certifications vary by geographical region and type of environment.

 Intrinsically Safe products must be certified by regional standards that vary by country or area of the world.
-The four main certification agencies are: ATEX – Europe; UL – USA; CSA – Canada; IECEx – Global.
+The four main certification agencies are ATEX – Europe; UL – USA; CSA – Canada; IECEx – Global.
 Interested in learning more about intrinsically safe certifications?
 We created a series of posts on the subject a while back for your reference:

 7. Enhanced Safety & Control Features